Inside: A huge, annotated list of children’s books about the sun, including both fiction and nonfiction titles for preschool through elementary.

 The Lizard and the Sun / La Lagartija y el Sol by Alma Flor Ada (affiliate) is a Mexican folktale, told in both English and Spanish.
 It tells of how the sun disappears, and a lizard persists in searching for it.

 Finally, The Sun’s Daughter by Pat Sherman (affiliate) is a folktale retelling that looks to be a good choice even for upper elementary.
 I’m still waiting to get a copy of this from my library, but the reviews are strongly positive.

-Update: I’m adding a few new books about the sun, and I really liked Usha and the Stolen Sun by Bree Galbraith (illustrated by Josée Bisaillon).
+I really liked Usha and the Stolen Sun by Bree Galbraith (illustrated by Josée Bisaillon).
 It has an underlying theme of using communication for conflict resolution.
 It would be a nice character education tie-in for a unit about the sun and moon.